Dog and Pet Friendly Cottages, Self Catering Lodge, Luxury Holiday

 Why not take your pet on your next holiday to Scotland and still be able to stay somewhere really nice.
 You can all stay together as a family – without the four-legged members missing out!

 We are dog lovers and understand how nice it is to take your dogs on holiday with you, however, we’ve had a few issues over the years with irresponsible dog owners.

 So in order to continue to make our cottages dog-friendly, we must insist on a few rules (they may sound a bit harsh but it’s really important that they are followed).

 * At no point should dogs be left in the cottages on their own, please leave them in your car or in the kennel (if staying at Hillview, Locholly or Stac Polly ).

 * Dogs are definitely NOT allowed in bedrooms or on the furniture, We don’t allow our dogs to do it home so please do not allow them to do it in the cottages.
 They can damage linen and also it’s not pleasant for people who are allergic to dog hairs.

-* Please clean up after your dogs, it is really import for health and hygiene that you clean up your dogs doo doo.
-We’ve now introduce a charge of £50 if we have to clean up after your dogs.
+* Please clean up after your dogs, it is really important for health and hygiene that you clean up your dog’s doo doo.
+We’ve now introduced a charge of £50 if we have to clean up after your dogs.